International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

 separate channel (e-mail, notification).
 A catalog will be a common component to implement data discoverability.
-It can be implemented as a managed service by one or more selected participants, hosted by the data space authority, or operated in a fully decentralized fashion by every participant that offers data contracts (see the visual representation of various implementation designs of the DSA above).
+It can be implemented as a managed service by one or more selected participants, hosted by the data space governance authority, or operated in a fully decentralized fashion by every participant that offers data contracts (see the visual representation of various implementation designs of the DSA above).
 The type of catalog architecture used depends on the design of the data space as well as the